 Complacency: “As long as I can cover the bills, I’m ok.”

 To be sure you're ready to start your own backyard farming business follow these 7 steps:

 1) quantify your goals

 5) break them down to specific tasks

 6) create a timetable for completing them

 7) meet regularly with someone who’s been over much the same ground to review your progress

 Where there is a way, there is not always the will.
-Beginners and pro’s alike can benefit from having someone other than themselves to be accountable to, whether that be a SPIN-Farming coach or a mentor.
-Look for someone who is experienced enough to know what is possible, so that you don’t under or overachieve, and what is practical, so that you work towards being effective rather than perfect.
+Beginners and pro’s alike can benefit from having someone other than themselves to be accountable to, like fellow Backyard Riches members.They have enough experience to know what is possible, so that you don’t under or overachieve, and what is practical, so that you work towards being effective rather than perfect.